r1chardj0n3s/pycode-minecraft/README.rst

    which allows placing colored blocks (wool, glass, ...) and stairs.
 Also allows facing to be different to that of the hand when placed.
- - Added top-level "colors" list of the standard Minecraft color names **1.5**
+ - Added top-level "colors" list of the standard Minecraft color names
+ - Hand no longer put()s things in its current position, always puts in faced position
+**1.5**
  - Add player/entity walk event
  - Initialise Python on startup, rather than on first object use in game